Elbląg: Kingdom of Poland

-In February 1440, the city hosted a convention at which delegates from various cities (including Elbląg itself) and nobility from the region decided to establish the anti-Teutonic Prussian Confederation.
-In April and May 1440, further meetings were held in Elbląg, at which more towns and noblemen joined the organisation.
+In February 1440, the city hosted a convention at which delegates from various cities (including Elbing itself) and nobility from the region decided to establish the anti-Teutonic Prussian Confederation.
+In April and May 1440, further meetings were held in Elbing, at which more towns and noblemen joined the organisation.
 In 1454, the organisation led the revolt against the rule of the Teutonic Knights, and then its delegation submitted a petition to King Casimir IV of Poland asking him to include the region within the Kingdom of Poland.
-The King agreed and signed the act of incorporation of the region (including Elbląg) to the Kingdom of Poland in March 1454 in Kraków, which sparked the Thirteen Years' War, the longest of all Polish–Teutonic wars.
+The King agreed and signed the act of incorporation of the region (including Elbing) to the Kingdom of Poland in March 1454 in Kraków, which sparked the Thirteen Years' War, the longest of all Polish–Teutonic wars.
 The local mayor pledged allegiance to the Polish King during the incorporation in March 1454, and the burghers of Elbląg recognized Casimir IV as rightful ruler.
 After paying homage to the King, the city was granted great privileges, similar to those of Toruń and Gdańsk.
 Since 1454, the city was authorized by King Casimir IV to mint Polish coins.
 The war ended in a Polish victory in 1466, with the Second Peace of Thorn, in which the Teutonic Order renounced any claims to the city and recognised it as part of Poland.

 Within the Kingdom of Poland, the city was administratively part of the Malbork Voivodeship in the newly established autonomous province of Royal Prussia, later also within the larger Greater Poland Province.
 The city was known to the Polish crown by its Polish name Elbląg.
 With the creation of the Polish–Lithuanian Commonwealth in 1569, the city was brought under direct control of the Polish crown.
 As one of the largest and most influential cities of Poland, it enjoyed voting rights during the royal election period in Poland.

+Elbląg was often visited by Nicolaus Copernicus between 1504 and 1530.

 With the 16th century Protestant Reformation the burghers became Lutherans and the first Lutheran Gymnasium was established in Elbląg in 1535.

 From 1579 Elbląg had close trade relations with England, to which the city accorded free trade.
 English, Scottish, and Irish merchants settled in the city.
 They formed the Scottish Reformed Church of Elbląg and became Elbląg citizens, aiding Lutheran Sweden in the Thirty Years' War.
 The rivalry of nearby Gdańsk interrupted trading links several times.
 By 1618 Elbląg had left the Hanseatic League owing to its close business dealings with England.